Health and Wellness

 Student Health Building, (307) 766-2130

 The Student Health Service (SHS) provides personalized health care to eligible students by maintaining a high quality medical outpatient clinic.
 The clinic provides primary health care, health education, and preventive services to enable students to complete their course of studies.
 The professional staff consists of four physicians, one nurse practitioner, a psychiatric nurse practitioner, one physician assistant, two registered pharmacists, and registered nurses, in addition to other professional and administrative personnel.
+A consultant nutritionist is also available.

 University Counseling Center